henriklied/django-api/README.markdown

 # django-api
 **Very early in development**

-The aim of this project is to make it easier to create a public API for your site.
+The aim of this project is to make it easier to create a manageable, public API for your site.
 In it's current form it only makes displaying API documentation very easy, but the rest of the features are in development.

 Features: